Skip to main content

 About Zur Glocke

 Zur Glocke is the right book for a special meal in Höchstädt an der Donau: a Michelin-recognised kitchen running three seasonal set menus, including a serious vegetarian option, in a calm minimalist room.
 The on-site guesthouse makes it a natural base for a weekend stay built around two proper dinners.
-Booking is straightforward, and the cooking punches above what the town's size would suggest.
+Booking is straightforward, the cooking punches above what the town's size would suggest.

 Who Should Book Zur Glocke — and When

-Zur Glocke is the right call for couples marking a milestone, small groups after a considered dinner that does not require a long drive to a city, and anyone who wants seasonal German cooking with genuine kitchen ambition in a calm, well-designed room.
-The Stoiber family run both the restaurant and the attached guesthouse, which makes it a natural anchor for a slow weekend in the Swabian Donau region: arrive Friday, eat well twice, and leave Sunday.
+Zur Glocke is the right call for couples marking a milestone, small groups after a considered dinner that does not require a long drive to a city, anyone who wants seasonal German cooking with genuine kitchen ambition in a calm, well-designed room.
+The Stoiber family run both the restaurant and the attached guesthouse, which makes it a natural anchor for a slow weekend in the Swabian Donau region: arrive Friday, eat well twice, leave Sunday.
 If you are planning a special-occasion dinner in the area and want somewhere with real cooking rather than a hotel dining room on autopilot, Zur Glocke is where you should be looking.

 What Zur Glocke Is

-The kitchen works from three set menus, one of them vegetarian, and every course is also available à la carte — a structure that gives flexibility without sacrificing coherence.
-The cooking follows the seasons and draws on quality ingredients: dishes documented in the venue's Michelin recognition include beetroot with porcini ice cream, quail with mushrooms, and cream of sweetcorn soup with wild prawn, polenta and popcorn.
+The kitchen works from three set menus, one of them vegetarian, every course is also available à la carte — a structure that gives flexibility without sacrificing coherence.
+The cooking follows the seasons and draws on quality ingredients: dishes documented in the venue's Michelin recognition include beetroot with porcini ice cream, quail with mushrooms, cream of sweetcorn soup with wild prawn, polenta and popcorn.
 Those combinations signal a kitchen that thinks carefully about contrast and texture rather than defaulting to regional clichés.
-The vegetarian menu is not an afterthought , it sits at the same level of ambition as the main tasting sequence, which is worth noting if you are booking for a mixed group.
+The vegetarian menu is not an afterthought, it sits at the same level of ambition as the main tasting sequence, which is worth noting if you are booking for a mixed group.

-The room itself is pale wood, clean lines, exposed concrete, and restrained decorative detail , a minimalist feel that suits the cooking's precision.
-It does not try to be cosy in a folksy Bavarian way, and it does not try to be a metropolitan statement.
+The room itself is pale wood, clean lines, exposed concrete, restrained decorative detail, a minimalist feel that suits the cooking's precision.
+It does not try to be cosy in a folksy Bavarian way, it does not try to be a metropolitan statement.
 It lands somewhere considered and calm, which is exactly the right register for a long meal built around multiple courses.
 When the weather holds, the front garden terrace becomes the better option: an outdoor table here, surrounded by the relative quiet of Höchstädt an der Donau, is one of the more pleasant ways to spend a summer evening in this part of Germany.

 A Multi-Visit Strategy

-If you are staying in the guesthouse , rooms are split between the newer Design category and Classic rooms in the original building , you have a natural structure for two proper meals.
+If you are staying in the guesthouse, rooms are split between the newer Design category and Classic rooms in the original building, you have a natural structure for two proper meals.
 Use the first dinner to work through the main tasting menu and get a read on the kitchen's current seasonal direction.
 On the second visit, or at lunch if the restaurant opens for it, use the à la carte option to go back to the courses that landed leading on the first pass.
 The vegetarian menu is worth a full run on its own terms, either as a dedicated dinner or alongside the main menu for a table splitting options.
-Three visits would let you work through all three menus methodically , a realistic goal for anyone making Zur Glocke the centrepiece of a longer stay rather than a single-night stop.
+Three visits would let you work through all three menus methodically, a realistic goal for anyone making Zur Glocke the centrepiece of a longer stay rather than a single-night stop.

 Practical Intelligence